Fasust/ISBNValidator_TDD/README.md

 - Workflow: Red -> Green -> Refactor
 - To get to green: Only write the minimum amount of code to make all tests pass (even if you know its wrong in the long run)
+- Start with Red to make sure that the new test executes as expected